kijiproject/kiji/kiji-bento/README.md

   `examples/phonebook` directory, kiji-phonebook is an example standalone application (with source code) that stores, processes, and retrieves data from a Kiji instance.
+* `kiji-music` ${kiji-music.version}: Included in the
+  `examples/music` directory, kiji-music is an example of loading the listening history of users of a music service into a Kiji table, and then generating new music recommendations.
 * API documentation is made available in the `docs` directory.

 Installation